MicrosoftDocs/winrt-api/windows.applicationmodel.packageextensions/packageextension.md

 ## -description

-Provides information about a package extension.
+Provides information about a packaged extension.

 ## -remarks